zlsdnflanjkasnk/assignment-12/README.md

 # assignment-12

 # Install storybook
-Clone the template:
+Clone the template: <br>
-npx degit chromaui/intro-storybook-react-template taskbox
+npx degit chromaui/intro-storybook-react-template taskbox <br>

-cd taskbox
+cd taskbox <br>

-Install dependencies:
+Install dependencies: <br>
-yarn
+yarn <br>

 # create components
-create component folder
+create component folder <br>
-write .tsx documents to create components write .stories.tsx documents to create the content and behaviors of the components write .css documents to create the styles of the components
+write .tsx documents to create components <br>
+write .stories.tsx documents to create the content and behaviors of the components <br>
+write .css documents to create the styles of the components <br>

 # write docker file
 # Use the official Node.js image as the base image